AI sustains higher strategic tension than humans in chess: Methods

 \subsection{Generating Stockfish games at varying depths}

-To generate the games between Stockfish and itself at various search depths, we followed a procedure designed to balance realism and controlled variability.
-While there is no universally accepted mapping between Stockfish's search depth and Elo rating, approximate correspondences have been estimated in prior works~[\onlinecite{ferreira2013impact}].
-Based on these estimates, we selected a range of depths roughly aligned with the playing strength of top human players and beyond.
+To generate games between Stockfish and itself at various search depths, we followed a procedure that balanced realism and controlled variability.
+While there is no universally accepted mapping between Stockfish's search depth and Elo rating, prior work ~[\onlinecite{ferreira2013impact}] has estimated approximate correspondences.
+Based on these estimates, we selected a depth range roughly aligned with the playing strength of top human players and beyond.

 To introduce diversity in the opening phase and avoid deterministic repetition, each game was initialized using the first 12 plies (typically covering the opening) from randomly selected games played by top-level human players.
 After this opening phase, the rest of the game was played entirely by two instances of Stockfish, one playing each move at either depth $D$ or $D+1$, chosen randomly, and the other at either depth $D$ or $D-1$, also chosen randomly.
 This asymmetry introduced slight variability in evaluation and decision-making while preserving a consistent overall depth level $D$.